MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 - *User authentication template*.
 With a user authentication template, you can improve certificate security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
 With the Microsoft Platform Crypto Provider, you can use a Trusted Platform Module (TPM) on client computers to secure the certificate.
 For an overview of TPM, see [Trusted Platform Module Technology Overview](/windows/device-security/tpm/trusted-platform-module-overview).
 The user template will be configured for auto-enrollment.

 - *VPN server authentication template*.
-With a VPN server authentication template, you will add the IP Security (IPsec) IKE Intermediate application policy.
+With a VPN server authentication template, you'll add the IP Security (IPsec) IKE Intermediate application policy.
 The IP Security (IPsec) IKE Intermediate application policy determines how the certificate can be used, it can allow the server to filter certificates if more than one certificate is available.
 Because VPN clients access this server from the public internet, the subject and alternative names are different than the internal server name.
 As a result, you won't configure the VPN server certificate for auto-enrollment.

+- *NPS server authentication template*.
+With a NPS server authentication template, you'll copy the standard RAS and IAS Servers template, and scope it for your NPS server.
+The new NPS server template includes the server authentication application policy.

 ## Prerequisites